Formlabs

 Formlabs is a 3D printing technology developer and manufacturer.
 The Somerville, Massachusetts-based company was founded in September 2011 by three MIT Media Lab students.
 The company develops and manufactures 3D printers and related software and consumables.
-It is most known for raising nearly $3 million in a Kickstarter campaign and creating the Form 1, Form 1+, Form 2, Form Cell, Form 3, Form 3L, and Fuse 1 stereolithography and selective laser sintering 3D printers.
+It raised nearly $3 million in a Kickstarter campaign and created the Form 1, Form 1+, Form 2, Form Cell, Form 3, Form 3L, Form 4, Form 4L, Form Auto, Fuse 1, and Fuse 1+ stereolithography and selective laser sintering 3D printers and accessories.